 - Mood swings or psychological difficulties

 The symptoms may be less pronounced than for sleep apnea, but they can also be very disruptive.

 Women with UARS are commonly misdiagnosed with chronic fatigue, pain disorders, or psychological disorders such as depression.

 Fortunately, like other forms of sleep disordered breathing, UARS can be effectively treated.
 The same treatments are used for UARS as for sleep apnea or snoring.
 Commonly, people are prescribed CPAP , but this can be hard to adapt to (the woman in the article took two months to get adapted).
 But oral appliances can work very effectively to widen the airway and allow more air into the body.

-If you would like to learn which is the best treatment for your UARS in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you would like to learn which is the best treatment for your UARS in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.